 Call Options.
-The seller (writer) of a call option which is covered (i.e., the writer holds the underlying security) assumes the risk of a decline in the market price of the underlying security below the purchase price of the underlying security above the exercise price of the option.
-The seller of an uncovered call option assumes the risk of a theoretically unlimited increase in the market price of the underlying security above the exercise price of the option.
+The seller (writer) of a call option which is covered (i.e., the writer holds the underlying security) assumes the risk of a decline in the market price of the underlying security below the purchase price of the underlying security less the premium received, and gives up the opportunity for gain on the underlying security above the exercise price of the option.
 The seller of an uncovered call option assumes the risk of a theoretically unlimited increase in the market price of the underlying security above the exercise price of the option.
 The buyer of a call option assumes the risk of losing its entire investment in the call option.
 However, if the buyer of the call sells short the underlying security, the loss on the call will be offset in whole or in part by gain on the short sale of the underlying security.

 Put Options.
 The seller (writer) of a put option which is covered (i.e., the writer has a short position in the underlying security) assumes the risk of an increase in the market price of the underlying security above the sales price (in establishing the short position) of the underlying security plus the premium received, and gives up the opportunity for gain on the short position for values of the underlying security below the exercise price of the option.
-The seller of an uncovered put option assumes the risk of a decline in the market price of the underlying security below the exercise price of the underlying security below the exercise price of the underlying security below the exercise price of the buyer of a put option assumes the risk of losing its entire investment in the put option.
+The seller of an uncovered put option assumes the risk of a decline in the market price of the underlying security below the exercise price of the option.
+The buyer of a put option assumes the risk of losing its entire investment in the put option.
 However, if the buyer of the put holds the underlying security, the loss on the put will be offset in whole or in part by any gain on the underlying security.

 Over-the-Counter, Non-Cleared Derivatives Transactions.
 The Fund may enter into derivatives that are not traded on an exchange or other organized facility or contract market.
 Many of these instruments are also not required to be cleared or are not cleared on a voluntary basis.
 Derivatives traded in an over-thecounter, non-cleared trading environment are generally illiquid.
 In that environment, the Fund would be exposed to the risk of nonperformance by its counterparty to a derivatives transaction.
-The Fund would not be able to avail itself of potential protections from that risk afforded in a cleared or on-facility trading environment, including the transfer of counterparty risk to a clearinghouse or the potential greater ease of terminating a position or entering into an offsetting transaction in a market that could have multiple potential trading counterparty may fail to segregate the collateral or may commingle the collateral with the counterparty's own assets.
-As a result, in the event of the counterparty's bankruptcy or insolvency, the Fund's collateral may be subject to the conflicting claims of the counterparty's rather than as the owner of the collateral.
+The Fund would not be able to avail itself of potential protections from that risk afforded in a cleared or on-facility trading environment, including the transfer of counterparty risk to a clearinghouse or the potential greater ease of terminating a position or entering into an offsetting transaction in a market that could have multiple potential trading counterparties.
+In situations where the Fund is required to post margin or other collateral with a counterparty, the counterparty may fail to segregate the collateral or may commingle the collateral with the counterparty's own assets.
+As a result, in the event of the counterparty's bankruptcy or insolvency, the Fund's collateral may be subject to the conflicting claims of the counterparty's creditors and the Fund may be exposed to the risk of being treated as a general unsecured creditor of the counterparty, rather than as the owner of the collateral.